scottx611x/CSCI-S-40/Lecture/Lectures.md

 - Session keys!
   - Encrypt with whoevers public key that you're trying to talk today
   - Reciever can then decrypt the session key and then decrypt the larger message with the session key
+- This approach is because asymmetric approach is slow!
+-